Abhiman-Singh/Dishcovery/README.md

 - **Search Recipes:** Use the search bar to find recipes based on ingredients or keywords.
 - **Recommended Recipes:** Explore curated recipe suggestions on the home page.
 - **Favorite Recipes:** Save your favorite recipes for quick access,stored in Firebase.
-- **YouTube Integration:** Redirect to YouTube videos for detailed recipe tutorials.
+- **YouTube Integration:** Redirect to YouTube videos for detailed recipe tutorials using the YouTube API.
 - **User Authentication:** Secure login and signup using Clerk.
 - **Navigation Bar(Post Login):** Access Home, Favorites, Profile, and Logout options after logging in.

 ## Tech Stack
 - **Frontend:** React, JavaScript, Vite, Tailwind CSS
-- **API Integration:** Edamam API for recipes, YouTube for video tutorials
+- **API Integration:** Edamam API for recipes, YouTube API for video tutorials
 - **Authentication:** Clerk
 - **Database:** Firebase for storing favorite recipes
 - **Hosting:** Vercel for hosting the application